carpentries-incubator/gap-lesson/episodes/01-command-line.md

 GAP manual comes in several formats: text is good to view in a terminal, PDF is good for printing and HTML (especially with MathJax support) is very efficient for exploring with a browser.
-We will use the following to set the help viewer to the default browser (for this session, see `?WriteGapIniFile` on how to make this setting permanent):
+If you are running GAP on your own computer, you can set the help viewer to the default browser.
+If you are running GAP on a remote machine, this (probably) will not work. (see `?WriteGapIniFile` on how to make this setting permanent):

 ~~~